Hypergraph Isomorphism for Groups with Restricted Composition Factors: Preliminaries

 \subsection{Group Theory}

-In this section we introduce the group theoretic notions required in this work.
-For a general background on group theory we refer to \cite{Rotman99} whereas background on permutation groups can be found in \cite{DixonM96}.
+In this section we introduce the group-theoretic notions required in this work.
+For a general background on group theory I refer to \cite{Rotman99} whereas background on permutation groups can be found in \cite{DixonM96}.